Dark-Gran/SMC/README.md

 ## About Project

-The original thought-exercise was to create a game concept that is:
+The original thought-exercise was to create a gameplay that is:
 - "as primitive as possible"
 - relaxing (screensaver-based)
 - puzzle-like (where player manipulates the environment/level instead of an avatar).